 With Eduardo I was able to discover, not only in videos or books but also in person, his great master, and hero, Jose Maria Mellado.
 We all have masters, and my selection of heroes and masters is generous: Walter Benjamin, Roland Barthes, Susan Sontag, John Szarkowski, Michael Freeman and of course, the one and only Ted Forbes.
 But for Eduardo, it was Mellado.

 The important thing here is that I could observe from a distance the happiness that a true photography enthusiast feels when he meets his teacher.
 This experience was undoubtedly very important in the life of Eduardo.
 He was like a small child when talking to Mellado.
 Indeed, he was beyond excited to meet his superhero.

-About his emotional farewell (of which there were really three) One of the three Farewells, he is the third from right to left.
+About his emotional farewell (of which there were really three)

 Despite his somewhat stubborn personality (I told him that many times to his face), he acknowledged in his two farewells to the club the great learning he had gained from our small country and its passionate photographers, most of whom are not professionals per se.
 He learned much from us – and without realizing it, he taught us a great lesson, too: that we must all see with foreign eyes the earth that gave birth to us.